Derived categories of nodal del Pezzo threefolds: Derived categories of del Pezzo fibrations

 \subsection{Main results}

-The following theorem generalizes corresponding results in the smooth case: semiorthogonal decomposition for $V_4$ constructed by Bondal and Orlov \cite{BO-ci} and an exceptional collection for smooth for $V_5$ constructed by Orlov \cite{orlov-V5}; see \cite[2.4]{Kuznetsov-rationality} for a uniform treatment of smooth Fano threefolds.
+The following theorem generalizes corresponding results in the smooth case to degenerations: semiorthogonal decomposition for smooth $V_4$ constructed by Bondal and Orlov \cite{BO-ci} and an exceptional collection for smooth for $V_5$ constructed by Orlov \cite{orlov-V5}; see \cite[2.4]{Kuznetsov-rationality} for a uniform treatment of smooth Fano threefolds.

+\begin{theorem} Let $\VV \to S$ be a nodal del Pezzo fibration of degree $d \in \{4, 5\}$ with a standard family of lines $\LL \subset \VV$.
+Let $\CC \to S$ be the associated family of curves as in Theorem \ref{thm:degeneration}, corresponding to $\LL$.